beber89/multisig-sample-solidity/ARTICLE.md

     require(success, "Transfer not fulfilled");
 }
 ```
-This snippet transfers specified amount of ETH from the contract acting as vault to the account.
-It is vital to check the flag `success` since the contract transaction can still be valid even if the `call` fails.
+This snippet transfers specified amount of ETH from the contract, acting as vault, to the account.
+It is vital to check the flag `success` since the contract transaction can still be valid even if `call` fails.
 Checking the flag will revert the transaction if the ETH transfer is not successful.

 ### Glue it all
 ```java